The Importance of Storytelling for Brands

 It’s not enough to just publish your content on your website or social media channels.
 People are consuming more and more content on the go, so it’s critical to optimize content for mobile.
 A digital story on video should be mobile-responsive, and so should any blog posts, infographics, or images meant for viewing on a web browser.

-Furthermore, you should always incorporate SMS marketing into your brand storytelling strategy.
+Furthermore, you should always incorporate SMS marketing into your digital storytelling strategy.
 We’ve covered before how business SMS is one of the most effective marketing channels when measured by open rates and engagement.
 OnSpot Social offers an automated text message feature, which can be used to collect leads and then deliver a digital story to those leads instantly through text.
 You can use OnSpot Social to send brand stories while at events, in retail locations, after sales calls, or remotely to a contact list.
 Best of all, you can upload your content to OnSpot Social in advance, type in your contact’s number, select the story to share, and then click “send.”
 OnSpot Social can share written stories, videos, or other media.